Andrea Kelly (curler): 2006–2011: Transition to Women's Play

-2011–2014
+2011–2014: New Team

 Following the 2010–11 season, Kelly made significant team changes.
 She parted ways with longtime teammates, third Denise Nowlan and lead Lianne Sobey, bringing former second and alternate Jodie deSolla as her new lead, and in a new move added Rebecca Atkinson to skip the team.
 Although Atkinson became the new skip, Kelly continued to throw fourth stones.
 This combination worked for the squad, and the team finished in first place in the round robin, with a 6–1 record at the 2012 New Brunswick Scotties Tournament of Hearts.
 They defeated Mary Jane McGuire in the final, and for the fourth year in a row, Kelly represented New Brunswick at the 2012 Scotties Tournament of Hearts.
 The team struggled for the fourth time at a Scotties, and Kelly finished round robin play with a 5–6 record.

 Kelly returned to skipping her team for the 2012–13 season and added Danielle Parsons to the second position.
 Her team again went undefeated at the 2013 New Brunswick Scotties Tournament of Hearts, where they won the event by defeating Melissa Adams 13–6 in the final.
 At the 2013 Scotties Tournament of Hearts, Kelly led her rink to the best finish of her career with a 6–5 record, which was still not good enough for the playoffs.
 At the 2014 New Brunswick Scotties Tournament of Hearts, Crawford lost one game en route to winning her seventh provincial title.
 At the 2014 Scotties Tournament of Hearts, she just missed the playoffs again, finishing 6–5.

-2014–2023
+2014–2018: Alberta and Germany

 In April 2014, it was announced that Kelly would be joining the Edmonton, Alberta-based Val Sweeting rink as her third.
 On October 28, Kelly left Team Sweeting to return to New Brunswick to deal with "personal issues".
 She was replaced by Lori Olson-Johns.

+After leaving team Sweeting, Kelly did not curl competitively until the 2016–17 season, when she played for the Andrea Schöpp while living in Germany.
+That arrangement lasted just one season, with Kelly returning to New Brunswick.